 - For the Bottom Ash Basin, Geosyntec previously described one area of potential structural weakness during the 2019 annual inspection: an area of historical slope instability located on the northern-facing exterior slope of the perimeter dike, near the northwest corner of the basin (Geosyntec, 2020).
 A repair was subsequently completed in December 2019.
 Based on Geosyntec's visual observations during the 2020 annual inspection, the repair appeared to be visually adequate to stabilize the slope and continues to be monitored routinely by Facility personnel.
-The identified area and Geosyntec's 2022 observations were further described in Section 3.1.1. - For both the Fly Ash Basin and Bottom Ash Basin, existing conditions observed by Geosyntec at the time of the annual inspection that may disrupt the operation and safety of the CCR Units and appurtenant structures were not identified.
+The identified area and Geosyntec's 2023 observations were further described in Section 3.1.1. - For both the Fly Ash Basin and Bottom Ash Basin, the observed desiccation cracking indicates a potential structural weakness of the units.
+The desiccation cracks are located at the top of the dike and may affect the freeboard of the units if movement due to saturation occurs.
+Other existing conditions observed by Geosyntec at the time of the annual inspection that may disrupt the operation and safety of the CCR Units and appurtenant structures were not identified.